SKaplanOfficial/Raycast-PromptLab/DEVLOG.md

 ## 2023-05-13

+- Added chat history and selection to chat views
+- Added export chat action
+- Added delete chat action

+## 2023-05-12

 - Added {{youtube:URL}} and {{youtube:searchTerm}} placeholders
     - Both placeholders will return the transcript of the first matching video result
     - Transcript text is limited to the configured prompt length limit

-## 2023-05-12

 - Added setting to group commands by category
 - Added setting for prompt length limit
 - Added setting for export location to use when exporting all commands